 PLE & PLN are syndromes characterised by the loss of proteins from the gastrointestinal tract (PLE); or the kidneys (PLN).

-Clinical signs of a disease are the things you can see or that your veterinarian may discover on his/her physical examination of your Wheaten.
+Clinical Signs of a disease are the things you can see, or that your veterinarian may discover on a physical examination of your Wheaten.

-In many conditions, clinical signs do not show up until well after tests may show signs of the disease.
-Also, many clinical signs of one disease can also be signs of another.
+Therefore testing is important as, with many conditions, clinical signs do not show up until well after tests show signs of the disease.
+Also,many clinical signs of one disease can also be those of another.

 Increased water consumption

 Increased urination (less common)

 *PLE and PLN are difficult to diagnose.
 The initial stages of the disease may be mistaken for liver, glandular or other enteric or